CapSherb/Portfolio/README.md

     - Empty the list

 # Insert/Merge Sorts:
-Project that demonstrates the difference in time complexity between Insertion Sort and Merge Sort
+Project that demonstrates the difference in time complexity between Insertion Sort and Merge Sort.
+I/O through IDE console
  - Makes 2 identical arrays of a user input size filled with random numbers
  - Performs Insertion Sort on one array and tracks the time it takes to complete
  - Performs Merge Sort on other array and tracks the time it takes to complete